yegor256/blog/_posts/2016/aug/2016-08-05-distributed-teams-are-higher-quality.md

 go around an issue.
 Good programmers survive in this conflict and manage to deliver and get paid.
 Well-paid.

-And now, to the main point of this blog post&mdash;do you think it's possible to build all that in a co-located team?
+And now, to the main point of this blog post---do you think it's possible to build all that in a co-located team?
 I don't think so.
 First of all, you won't be able to prohibit
 [informal communications]({% pst 2016/aug/2016-08-23-communication-maturity %}).
 No matter how many